dd86k/ddcpuid/README.md

 Since LDC 1.13.0 includes lld-link on Windows platforms, the project may fail to link.
 Using the older linker from Microsoft will likely fail as well.
-No work-arounds has been found up to this date other than using LDC 1.12.x.
+No workarounds has been found up to this date other than using LDC 1.12.x.

 **UPDATE**: This has been fixed in 1.15.
 Linker now includes `legacy_stdio_definitions.lib`.